Chronology of events: 1687--1694

 November 21, 1693 Appointed guardian of his dying wife Cornelia Swalmius

-November 30, 1693 Hans Sloane was elected Secretary of the Royal Society and editor of Philosophical Transactions.
-He published 68 articles by Leeuwenhoek over the next twenty years.
+November 30, 1693 Hans Sloane was elected Secretary of the Royal Society and editor of Philosophical Transactions, publishing 68 articles by Leeuwenhoek over the next twenty years

 December 5, 1693 Rented St. Agnieten Tooren from the city for 12 years